Plant-for-the-Planet: Origin

 The idea for Plant-for-the-Planet was first developed in Germany in 2007 by Felix Finkbeiner, a nine-year-old boy.
 It was when Finkbeiner's teacher set the assignment to prepare a school report about the issue of climate change, that was first inspired.
 While conducting his research he came across the story of Wangari Maathai, a Nobel Peace Prize Laureate from Kenya who had worked to plant over 30 million trees across Africa as part of her "Green Belt Movement".
 At the end of Felix's presentation, he shared the idea that the children of the world could plant 1 million trees in every country on Earth.
 On 28 March 2007 the first tree was planted at Finkbeiner's school, marking the official launch of Plant-for-the-Planet.
-Students in Bavaria and across Germany also got involved and continued to plant trees under the initiatives name.
-A 2020 expose alleges that Felix's father, Frithjof Finkbeiner is the driving force behind the organization, and utilizes the image of the younger son for publicity reasons (see Criticism).
+Frithjof Finkbeiner, with the Global Marshall Plan Foundation he founded, provided a website and, according to his statements, 1 million flyers to support this campaign in March 2007.
+On 22 March 2007, a campaign began at the Munich International School in Starnberg-Buchhof, where students packaged these flyers and sent them to 7,000 schools to publicise the UNEP (United Nations Environment Programme) campaign.
+An online tool on the website was used to manage donations, tree sponsorships, and reports of planting activities.
+Students in Bavaria and across Germany also got involved and continued to plant trees under the initiative's name.
 Colin Mummert helped spearhead the Munich campaign for Plant for the Planet.
-After one year, 150,000 trees had been planted, and in 2008 Finkbeiner was able to reach a larger audience after he was elected to the children's board of the United Nations Environment Programme (UNEP) during the International UNEP Children's Conference in Norway.
+After one year, 150,000 trees had been planted, and in 2008 Finkbeiner was able to reach a larger audience after he was elected to the children's board of the UNEP during the International UNEP Children's Conference in Norway.

+On 21 September 2009, Maathai and Felix Finkbeiner met in New York at the invitation of the UNEP for a press conference marking the opening of the International Year of Forests.
+The eleven-year-old Finkbeiner presented his campaign "Stop talking.
+Start planting."
+It was designed to raise awareness of the climate crisis among children and adults alike.

+Meanwhile, UNEP Director Achim Steiner announced that the self-imposed goal of planting one billion trees had long been exceeded and that new goals had to be set.
+The commitment of China, where 2.6 billion trees had been planted by the government, had been decisive in achieving this goal.

+On 8 October 2010, the UNEP campaign received the EFFIE in the Social National/International category.
+The award is presented annually in 15 categories to honour non-profit organisations and initiatives and their effective social marketing communications.